LISTEN: 4 things you need to know about the fourth annual Verde Valley Comic Expo

 The annual Verde Valley Comic Expo is back for its fourth year.

-Cosplayers, comic book fans, artists and anyone in between will have the chance to support their local library Saturday, March 23.
+Cosplayers, comic book fans, artists and anyone in between will have the chance to support their local library Saturday, March 23 from 10 a.m. to 5 p.m., at the Cottonwood Recreation Center, 150 South Sixth Street.

 Here are four things you need to know about this year’s expo: